Unlock the power of alternative medicine

 Supplements and drug interactions

 Check interactions: some herbs and supplements reduce the effectiveness of prescription medicines or increase side‑effect risks.
-This is particularly important with anticoagulants (bleeding risk), immunotherapies, and many chemotherapy agents.
-St. John’s wort, for example, affects many drug pathways; ginkgo can raise bleeding risk when combined with blood thinners.
+This is particularly important with anticoagulants (bleeding risk), immunotherapies and many chemotherapy agents.
+For example, St John’s wort can lower blood levels of many drugs by inducing metabolic pathways, and ginkgo may increase bleeding risk when combined with blood thinners.

-Keep a current list of every prescription, over‑the‑counter drug, herb and supplement on your phone (include product name, dose, batch number and start date).
-Share this list at every clinical appointment.
+Keep a current list on your phone or in your health record of every prescription, over‑the‑counter drug, herb and supplement you take — include product name, dose, batch/lot number and start date — and share it at every clinical appointment.

 Why replacing proven treatment can worsen outcomes

 Delaying or stopping proven medical treatment for serious diseases can allow conditions such as cancer or HIV to progress.
-Unproven approaches rarely control aggressive disease and may cause direct harm — for example, contaminated or adulterated products have been reported to contain toxic compounds.
+Unproven approaches rarely control aggressive disease and may cause direct harm — for example, regulators have reported cases where imported or unverified products were contaminated or adulterated with toxic or undeclared pharmaceutical compounds.

 “Replacing effective care can lower your chance of recovery and raise the risk of complications.”

-• Some products are contaminated or contain undeclared pharmaceutical drugs; use only regulated, verifiable sources and keep product labels for review.
+Some products have been found to contain contaminants or undeclared pharmaceuticals; use only regulated, verifiable sources and keep product labels for review.

 What to record and what to tell your GP

-• Share this concise script with your GP: “I’m considering/using X for Y. Here’s what I take now (list).
+Share this short script with your GP: “I’m considering/using X for Y. Here’s what I take now (list).
 Can you advise on interactions or whether I should pause anything for tests or procedures?”

 Team approach: safe complementary choices complement — they do not replace — effective conventional medicine.
 Coordinate care with your medical team so supplements and therapies are checked against prescriptions and planned procedures.